| Freedom of Worship & Combating Religious Motivated Violence

 worship and belief as a fundamental right, which constitutes part

+of the solution of the problem.
 In an attempt to rein in violence in the name of religion, the

 Human Rights Council (UNHRC) condemned “all forms of violence, intolerance